Granulocyte transfusion: Medical uses

-Granulocytes are a category of white blood cells that includes neutrophils, eosinophils, and basophils.
 Neutrophils are the most common type of granulocyte in normal blood, and they play a major role in defending against infections, especially those caused by fungi and bacteria.
 People with severe neutropenia, a low neutrophil count, have an increased risk of developing serious infections.
-One of the approaches to preventing and treating infections in people with neutropenia is to increase the neutrophil count, which is commonly done using drugs like G-CSF that stimulate the production of neutrophils in the bone marrow.
+One of the approaches to preventing and treating infections in people with neutropenia is to increase the neutrophil count, which is commonly done using drugs like G-CSF to stimulate the production of neutrophils in the bone marrow.
 However, another approach is to directly transfuse granulocytes from a donor into the person's blood.

 As of 2015, there is some evidence that granulocyte transfusions may help to prevent bacteremia and fungemia in adults who have neutropenia caused by chemotherapy or hematopoietic stem cell transplantation.
 However, it is unclear whether this has any impact on mortality or major adverse events, and the use of granulocyte transfusions to prevent infections is considered controversial because of the potential for serious side effects.
 Although the studies performed to date have been low-quality, a 2016 review suggested that granulocyte transfusion may not be effective for treating infections in adults with neutropenia.
 In both cases, the treatment is considered investigational.

-Granulocyte transfusion is still used in some cases, such as when a person has severe neutropenia and an infection that is life-threatening or does not respond to antimicrobial treatment.
+Granulocyte transfusion is still used in some cases, such as in cases of severe neutropenia and where the patient has a life-threatening infection that does not respond to antimicrobial treatment.
 The treatment has also been studied in people with aplastic anemia (a condition in which a person's bone marrow does not produce enough blood cells) and chronic granulomatous disease (a disorder in which a person has a normal number of neutrophils, but they do not function correctly).
 Newborn babies who have neutropenia and sepsis are sometimes given granulocyte transfusions, although a 2011 study found that there was insufficient evidence to determine whether or not this practice is effective.